twio/twio.github.io/_posts/2015-08-21-RubyGems-that-i-love.md

 1. Bootstrap-Rails
 2. Pry
 3. Sequel
-4. Devise (So I don't have to think about edge-case for user-authentication)
+4. Devise (So I don't have to think about any edge-case for user-authentication)
 5. Simpleform
 6. Thin (I just use it ...
 I don't know why)
 7. Rspec (I wish ... ;) )